NREL/fpeam/Documentation.md

 | Urea               | 0.2542                             | 0                           |
 | Nitrogen Solutions | 0.3528                             | 1                           |

+In addition to NO<sub>x</sub> and NH<sub>3</sub> emissions from nitrogenous fertilizers, the chemical module also calculates VOC emissions from application of herbicides and pesticides.
+Due to lack of more detailed data, the VOC emissions are calculated with a simple emissions factor and the total amount of herbicides and pesticides applied.
+From Zhang et al. (2015), VOC emissions are calculated as:

+VOC (lb/acre/year) = R * I * ER * C<sub>VOC</sub>

+where R is the pesticide or herbicide application rate (lb/harvested acre/year), I is the amount of active ingredient per pound of pesticide or herbicide (lb active ingredient/lb chemical, assumed to be 1), ER is the evaporation rate (assumed to be 0.9) and C<sub>VOC</sub> is the VOC content in the active ingredient (lb VOC/lb active ingredient, assumed to be 0.835.

 ## Output

 # Fugitive Dust Module